isomerpages/bca-buildsg/index.md

           description: Rewarding careers awaits!
           url: /privacy/
   - infobar:
-      title: Introduction to the BE Sector
+      title: Introduction to the Build Environment (BE)
       subtitle: Short Description
-      description: 160 Character Limit.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam at est turpis.
-Nam imperdiet, augue ornare euismod sodales, arcu orci con.
+      description: Singapore's Built Environment sector shapes the urban landscape, crucial in designing, constructing, and managing facilities, supporting national development.
   - infopic:
       title: Discover the Journey
-      subtitle: About the BE SECTOR
+      subtitle: About the BE Sector
       id: infopic
       description: From skyscrapers to green spaces, it reflects Singapore's dedication to creating a dynamic and sustainable urban landscape.